 How Do Safety Toe Shoes Work?

 Safety toe footwear helps protect your toes from being either pierced or crushed while on the job.
-A safety toe box is placed inside the toe area of the shoe to provide protection.
-This footwear is designed to ASTM International standards to protect against impact and compression.
+A safety toe box is placed inside the toe area of the boot to provide protection and ensure impact resistance.
+Aligned with our top workplace safety tips, this footwear is designed to ASTM International standards to protect against impact and compression.

-Steel Toe Safety Shoes: Built with heavy-duty steel toe caps to protect your toes.
-Steel toe shoes are the old-school standard, and some job sites specifically require steel toe shoes (so check with your supervisor).
-We especially recommend steel toe shoes for:
+Steel Toe Safety Shoes: Built with heavy-duty steel toe caps for guaranteed toe protection.
+Steel toe boots are the old-school safety standard, and some job sites specifically require steel toe boots (so check with your supervisor).
+We especially recommend steel toe cap boots for:

 Use in hazardous conditions with a higher likelihood of falling debris/objects or heavy impacts

-Composite Toe Safety Shoes: Built from non-metal composite materials that usually include some combination of carbon fiber, Kevlar, plastic, and/or fiberglass.
+Composite Toe Safety Shoes: Built from different types of non-metal composite material that usually include some combination of carbon fiber, Kevlar, plastic, and/or fiberglass.
 The non-metal design of composite toes makes them ideal for certain working conditions.
 While composite safety toe shoes are an excellent and popular option, composite toes could be compromised if they receive a direct, significant impact (resulting in fractures in the toe box composition) and should therefore be replaced.
 We particularly recommend composite toe shoes for: